JRose34/audiolooper/README.md

 # audiolooper
-Audio Looper to be used with Raspberry Pi Pico
+Audio Looper to be used with Raspberry Pi Pico--not quite ready yet